marwanelgharbawy/java-design-patterns/src/abstractfactory/animal/REAMDE.md

 - **Step 4**: Define a factory interface (`AnimalFactory`).
 - **Step 5**: Implement concrete factories (`BlackFactory`, `WhiteFactory`).
 - **Step 6**: Use the factories to create objects in the main method.

-This approach allows you to create objects dynamically while maintaining a clean and scalable design.